-- Contact your local DELWP or Parks Victoria office - Contact the Aboriginal Employment and Cultural Strategy team on aboriginal.employment@delwp.vic.gov.au (for general enquiries on Aboriginal employment) - Contact the DELWP Customer Service Centre on 136 186 - For more information on forest firefighting, visit ffm.vic.gov.au
+- Contact your local DELWP or Parks Victoria office - Contact the DELWP Customer Service Centre on 136 186 - For more information on forest firefighting, visit ffm.vic.gov.au

-© The State of Victoria Department of Environment, Land, Water and Planning 2019 Updated June 2021.
+© The State of Victoria Department of Environment, Land, Water and Planning 2016 Updated June 2020.

 This work is licensed under a Creative Commons Attribution 4.0 Australia licence.
 You are free to re-use the work under that licence, on the condition that you credit the State of Victoria as author.
 The licence does not apply to any images, photographs or branding, including the Victorian Coat of Arms, the Victorian Government logo and the Department of Environment, Land, Water and Planning logo.
-To view a copy of this licence visit http://creativecommons.org/licenses/by/4.0/
+To view a copy of this licence, visit http://creativecommons.org/licenses/by/4.0/